hukevinxiaochen/portfolio-kb/README.markdown

           main occurs
 - [ ] Use a WYSIWYG Editor to modify all aspects of this blog.
   - [ ] Spec out the editing flow UI and write tests for the full stack.
+- [ ] Use Lighthouse PWA and Performance audits to ensure fast page loads.

 ### Reader Experience

+- [x] Page should load fast, i.e. Time-to-interactive < 10 seconds
 - [x] See Online contact options
   - Github
   - LinkedIn